 Interpretation of Cash Flow Statement

-From the above statement, for the financial year 11-12, it can be seen that the cash generated is USD 630 million.
-It is quite likely that the profit is greater than USD 630 million.
+From the above statement, for the current financial year, it can be seen that the cash generated is USD 830 million.
+It is pretty likely that the profit will be greater than USD 830 million.
 Ideally, a company with high cash flows is more equipped to pay its debts and finance its day-to-day operations seamlessly.
-Higher generation of cash flows can be taken as a positive signal by investors.
+Investors perceive higher cash inflows as a positive signal.